Valentine’s Day Tea Party Ideas

 • Combine cream, currants and egg in small bowl.

-• Stir currant mixture into dry ingredients using a fork.
+• Stir currant mixture into dry ingredients with a fork.

 Teak bench with valentine pillow